- PHP Basics

 <?php $conn = mysqli_connect("localhost", "root", "", "codescracker"); if(!mysqli_connect_errno()) { $sql = "INSERT INTO `customer`(`name`, `age`, `email`) VALUES (?, ?, ?)"; $stmt = mysqli_prepare($conn, $sql); mysqli_stmt_bind_param($stmt, "sis", $name, $age, $email); $name = "Jonas"; $age = 35; $email = "jonas@xyz.com"; mysqli_stmt_execute($stmt); } mysqli_close($conn); ?>

-Note - The mysqli_prepare() is used to prepare an SQL statement before its execution on the MySQL database, in procedural style, to avoid SQL injection.
+Note: The mysqli_prepare() function is used to prepare an SQL statement before its execution on the MySQL database in procedural style, to avoid SQL injection.

-Note - The mysqli_stmt_bind_param() is used to bind variables to a prepared statement, as parameters, in procedural style.
+Note: The mysqli_stmt_bind_param() function is used to bind variables to a prepared statement as parameters in procedural style.

 PHP mysqli_stmt_execute() Syntax

-The syntax of mysqli_stmt_execute() function in PHP, is:
+The syntax of the mysqli_stmt_execute() function in PHP is:

 mysqli_stmt_execute($stmt, parameters...);